Jack de Sequeira: Political career

+De Sequeira was the leader of a group known as Goyncho Pokx, which later merged with other groups to from the United Goans Party (UGP or UG Party).
+He represented Santa Cruz assembly constituency three times.
+He lost in the fourth attempt in 1979 and did not contest elections again.

 United Goans Party

-Sequeira was the founder president of the United Goans Party.
-He played a pivotal role in convincing the government of India to hold an opinion poll to decide the issue of the merger of Goa into the state of Maharashtra.
+De Sequeira was the founder president of the United Goans Party.
+He played a pivotal role in convincing the then Government of India to hold an opinion poll to decide the issue of the merger of Goa into the state of Maharashtra.

-Early and personal life
+Personal life

-Dr. Sequeira was born in British Burma (now Myanmar) on 20 April 1915, to Mr. Erasmo de Sequeira and Mrs. Ana Julia de Sa e Sequeira.

-After completing schooling in Portuguese medium at the Lyceum, he studied medicine at Escola Médica de Goa.
-However, his father died when he was 21, forcing him to discontinue studies in order to look after the family business.

-At the age of 23, he married Lilia Margarida de Gouveia Pinto.
+At the age of 23, de Sequeira married Lilia Margarida de Gouveia Pinto.
 They had nine children.

-He died on 17 October 1989, aged 74.